Family Care & Parental Bonding Leave

 If you need to take time off to care for a loved one or bond with a new child, you may be eligible for job-protected leave under the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
-Some or all of your leave may be paid through a combination of vacation accruals and Family Temporary Disability Insurance, if you reside in California.
+At Stanford, some or all of your job-protected leave may be paid.

 Criteria for Family Care

 - You are caring for an immediate family member suffering from a serious health condition

 - You are bonding with your newborn, foster child or adopted child

 - Federal law (FMLA) and California law (CFRA) allow you to take up to 12 weeks of job-protected leave during a rolling 12-month period for all eligible leaves of absence combined

 - FMLA and CFRA are not paid; however, paid family leave (PFL) benefits may provide you with full or partial income replacement while on an eligible leave for up to eight weeks in a rolling 12-month period.
 Your balance of job-protected leave, up to an additional four weeks, can be taken using a combination of vacation and paid time off accruals as income replacement

 - PFL may be taken intermittently, and is most often taken in increments of at least two weeks each when used for baby bonding time

 - The San Francisco Paid Parental Leave Ordinance provides supplemental compensation in addition to PFL to employees working in San Francisco.